Symplectic billiards for pairs of polygons: Criteria for periodicity

 The corollary allows us to construct a plethora of examples of polygonal symplectic billiards that carry only periodic symplectic billiard trajectories

 with a uniform bound on the period.
 For example, any pair of (possibly non-convex) polygons ``inscribed'' into

 see Figure \ref{fig:three_directions_construction}, is fully periodic.

-More generally, Theorem \ref{theorem:F_finite} allows to find examples in BP which are not restricted to the integer lattice and/or three directions.
-E.g.~in Figures \ref{fig:f_trapez} and \ref{fig:baguette_diamond_F} - \ref{fig:disjoint_star_F} we have a couple of more examples, in both the single and the two table settings, each having a finite filled set of vertices $F$.
-In yellow we show the connecting lines from points in $V_i^\pm$ to the respective points in $V_{i+1}^\pm$.
+More generally, Theorem \ref{theorem:F_finite} allows us to find examples in BP which are not restricted to the integer lattice and/or three directions.
+E.g.~in Figures \ref{fig:f_trapez} and \ref{fig:baguette_diamond_F} - \ref{fig:double_egg} we have a couple more examples, in both the single and the two table settings, each having a finite filled set of vertices $F$.
+In dashed green resp.~orange we show the connecting lines from points in $V_i^\pm$ to the respective points in $V_{i+1}^\pm$.

 While Theorem \ref{theorem:F_finite} allows us to easily create examples, it is still too limited.
-In fact, the polygons ``the Quad'' and ``the Penthouse'' from \cite{Albers_Banhatti_Sadlo_Schwartz_Tabachnikov_Polygonal_symplectic_billiards} have infinite sets of filled vertices, see Figure \ref{fig:C_grid_quad} for the Quad, but still every symplectic billiard orbit is periodic.
+In fact, the polygons ``the Quad'' and ``the Penthouse'' from \cite{Albers_Banhatti_Sadlo_Schwartz_Tabachnikov_2025} have infinite filled sets of vertices, see Figure \ref{fig:C_grid_quad} for the Quad, but still every symplectic billiard orbit is periodic.
 However, for both examples the set of critical points $C$ is finite.
 See Definition \ref{def:critical_points} for the set $C$ of critical points and also the set $C^\#$.
 These examples also motivate the definition of the set $C$.
-Namely in $C$ we only take directions of actual symplectic billiard trajectories into account, whereas in $F$ we simply go, starting from vertices, repeatedly in all possibly allowed directions regardless if they do follow symplectic billiards trajectories or not.
+Recall that in $C$ we only take directions of actual symplectic billiard trajectories into account, whereas in $F$ we simply go, starting from vertices, repeatedly in all possibly allowed directions regardless of whether they follow symplectic billiard trajectories or not.
 It turns out the requirement of $C$ being finite is still too strict, see Example \ref{example_unbounded_periodic}, but does guarantee a uniform period bound.

 \begin{theorem}[Periodicity criterion] $ $ \begin{enumerate} {\Roman{enumi}} \itemsep=1ex \item If every limit point of the set of critical points $C$ is a vertex of $P_-\sqcup P_+$ then every symplectic billiard orbit on the phase space $\P$ is periodic. \item If $C$ is closed then every orbit on $\P\setminus C^\#$ is periodic.
 Then, in particular, almost every orbit on $\P_{\max}$ is periodic. \item If $C$ is finite then every symplectic billiard orbit on the phase space $\P$ is periodic and the maximal period is bounded from above by $4|C\cap P_-||C\cap P_+|$.
-In the single table setting, (counting only the critical points of $P = P_-=P_+$) we have the bound $2(|C|^2 - |C|)$. \end{enumerate} \end{theorem}
+In the single table setting (counting only the critical points of $P = P_-=P_+$), we have the bound $2(|C|^2 - |C|)$. \end{enumerate} \end{theorem}

 \begin{proof} We begin by noting that if $C$ is closed then for any point $z\in P_\pm$ that is not a limit point of $C$, we have a unique closest point $\underline z \in C$ to the left of $z$, according to the map $S^1 \to P_\pm$.
 The point $\underline z$ has positive distance to $z$.
 We point out that there is no vertex strictly in between $\underline z$ and $z$ since vertices are contained in $C$.